 Laura is also drawn to organization and planning in the fashion sector of retail merchandising.
 Studying fashion studies and retail merchandising as her double minors at the U of M, she has a growing passion for the visual and choreographic elements of fashion consumption--store layout, visual presentation, branding, and personal styling.

 Laura began dancing with Zenon Dance Company in Minneapolis in the fall of 2016 and will be back with the company this fall for the 35th season as a junior company member.
-She also works as a shop assistance for Hazel & Rose, a fashion boutique in Northeast Minneapolis, a senior stylist for Stitch Fix, a personal styling company, and a teacher/choreographer for various dance studies throughout the Twin Cities including Zenon Dance School.
+She also works as the Sales Lead for Hazel & Rose, a fashion boutique in Northeast Minneapolis committed to sustainable and ethical fashion, a senior stylist for Stitch Fix, a personal styling company, and a teacher/choreographer for various dance studies throughout the Twin Cities including Zenon Dance School.
 Laura continues to pursue her own creative movement in collaborative dance group, Kelvin Wailey, with friends/dance life-partners Leila Awadallah and Emma Marlar.